nyc-london/dsp/05a-python.md

 >>> print(primes)
 {0, 1, 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47, 53, 59, 61, 67, 71, 73, 79, 83, 89, 97}

+# 5. Dictionary Comprehensions

->> You can use dict comprehensions in ways very similar to list comprehensions, except that they produce Python dictionary objects instead of list objects.
+You can use dict comprehensions in ways very similar to list comprehensions, except that they produce Python dictionary objects instead of list objects.

 >> In addition, dict comprehensions can be used to create dictionaries from arbitrary key and value expressions: